Accessing NAS from VMs and Containers

 If you want to access your TrueNAS directories from within a virtual machine or container hosted on the system, you have multiple options:

-• If you have only one physical interface, you can manually create a bridge interface.
+• Manually create a bridge interface if you have only one physical interface.

-• If you have more than one physical interface, you can assign a NIC other than the primary one your TrueNAS server uses.
+• Assign a NIC other than the primary one your TrueNAS server use if you have more than one physical interface.
 This method makes communication more flexible but does not offer the potential speed benefits of a bridge.

 A MACVLAN NIC on the same physical interface as the TrueNAS host cannot directly communicate with the host.
 MACVLAN sends traffic directly to the external network without passing through the host network stack.
 The host does not recognize MACVLAN packets as local, so any traffic between them must be routed through an external switch, use a separate NIC, or use a network bridge.